dsayling/sample-jaxrs-cfd/README.md

 ```

 Note that if you have configured the `host` to be something other than localhost, the calls through
-swagger-ui will be directed to that host and not localhost!# sample-jaxrs-cfd
+swagger-ui will be directed to that host and not localhost!